-- ✓ local flexibility;
+- ✓ local flexibility

-- ✓ comprehensive stakeholder engagement and collaborative planning;
+- $\checkmark$ comprehensive stakeholder engagement and collaborative planning

-- ✓ innovation;
+- ✓ innovation

-- ✓ equity and accountability; and,
+- ✓ equity and accountability

-- ✓ alignment with other education and workforce programs.
+- $\checkmark$ alignment with other education and workforce programs

 Perkins V requires community colleges to develop and implement a four-year local application, with 2021-2024 being the fiscal years being covered in this application.
+These Guidelines are specific to fiscal year 2023.
 The Local Application under Perkins V is comprised of elements from the comprehensive local needs assessment, data analysis and performance improvement, application narrative, annual work plan, Uniform Budget, and Acknowledgement of Grant Processes document.
-To be eligible for funds, each college must submit a complete Local Application that identifies goals and objectives that reflect yearly and long-term implementation and progress.
-Read all instructions carefully.
-A submission checklist has been included for your convenience.
-Any incomplete local application will be returned.
+Below is what needs to be submitted for fiscal year 2023.